War crimes in the Kosovo War: Rahovec Case

-Suva Reka
+Suva Reka trial

-Among the more notable results is the "Suva Reka Case" (the Suva Reka massacre), the trial for began in 2006.
-Ex policemen Milorad Nišavić and Slađan Čukarić and State security member Miroslav Petković were found guilty by the War Crimes Panel of the Belgrade High Court, for the murder of 49 or 50 Albanian civilians in Suva Reka on 26 March 1999, including a total of 48 members of a Berisha family.
-Nišavić got 13, Petković 15 and Čukarić 20 years of prison.
+In 2006, the trial began of ex-policemen Milorad Nišavić and Slađan Čukarić and State security member Miroslav Petković.
+They were found guilty by the War Crimes Panel of the Belgrade High Court, of the murder of 49 or 50 Albanian civilians in Suva Reka on 26 March 1999, including a total of 48 members of the Berisha family.
+Nišavić was sentenced to 13 years, Petković 15 years and Čukarić 20 years in prison.
 Three other policemen were acquitted, while in a separate trial Suva Reka police commander Radojko Repanović was found guilty due to command responsibility and sentenced to 20 years of prison.
 Two other policemen were acquitted, as well as a 3rd one, against whom the prosecution had dropped the case mid-trial.
-In 2010 Belgrade's Appeal Court had confirmed all verdicts against the 6 directly responsible indicted, but has dismissed Repanovic's verdict and ordered for a retrial.
+In 2010 Belgrade's Appeal Court had confirmed all verdicts against the 6 directly responsible indicted, but dismissed Repanovic's verdict and ordered a retrial.
 One of the acquitted, the commander of the 37th Police Unit Radoslav Mitrović, remains in custody as of 2013 along with several other members suspect for other accounts of war crimes.
-Repanović was found guilty on same counts and sentenced to 20 years of prison in late 2010 by Belgrade's War Crimes Panel and in 2011 Belgrade's Appeal Court had confirmed the judgement.
+Repanović was found guilty of the same charges and sentenced to 20 years in prison in late 2010 by Belgrade's War Crimes Panel and in 2011 Belgrade's Appeal Court confirmed the judgement.

-More findings of war crimes against civilians
+More findings of war crimes

-Slobodan Stojanovic, a retired commander of the Serbian Police who is a protected witness by the Serbian state, testified on Radio Free Europe regarding a series of actions that were taken against Albanian civilians during 1998 which made him withdraw from the force.
-He stated that Serbian Senior Officials were informed about every action that Serbian Forces members had taken in the territory of Kosovo, through the chain of command that was called "territory's clearance".
+Slobodan Stojanovic, a retired commander of the Serbian police who is a protected witness of the Serbian state, testified on Radio Free Europe regarding a series of actions that were taken against Albanian civilians during 1998 which made him withdraw from the force.
+He stated that Serbian Senior Officials were informed about every action that Serbian Forces members had taken in Kosovo, through the chain of command that was called "territory's clearance".

 "I have been everywhere and when I saw what was happening, I pulled out.
-Simply, without any reason, they would approach to people and threat them, by demanding money from them.
-If one lacked money, they would kill them, without any other reason" he said, explaining that he knew names of those who had killed innocent people by just saying "A good Albanian is good only as a dead Albanian".
-He accused his former commander, Nenad Stojkovic for burning of villages in Mitrovica and crimes committed there.
-He has also talked about other cases, which according to him were crimes, for which, however no one has claimed the responsibility.
+Simply, without any reason, they would approach people and threaten them, by demanding money from them.
+If anyone lacked money, they would kill them, without any other reason" he said, explaining that he knew the names of those who had killed innocent people, saying "the only good Albanian is a dead Albanian".
+He accused his former commander, Nenad Stojkovic of burning villages in Mitrovica and other crimes.
+He has also talked about other cases, for which, no one has accepted responsibility.